- PROFESSOR Neurology

 - Fred D. Lublin, MD is the Saunders Family Professor of Neurology and the Director of the Corinne Goldsmith Dickinson Center for Multiple Sclerosis at Mount Sinai Medical Center.
-He is an internationally renowned authority on the clinical and scientific aspects of MS and one of the foremost experts in experimental therapies.
+He is an internationally renowned authority on the scientific and clinical aspects of MS; he is also one of the foremost authorities regarding experimental therapies.

-Dr. Lublin has published numerous scientific articles and belongs to many professional societies and advisory boards.
-Dr. Lublin has served as a consultant to the NIH, as well as to pharmaceutical and biotech companies in all phases of drug development, and in preparation for drug presentation to the FDA and its advisory panels.
+Dr. Lublin is a member of many professional societies and advisory boards.
+He has published numerous scientific articles and has served as a consultant to the NIH, as well as to pharmaceutical and biotech companies in all phases of drug development, and in preparation for drug presentation to the FDA and its advisory panels.

 Dr. Lublin received his medical degree at Jefferson Medical College, Philadelphia, PA.
 He completed his internship in Internal Medicine at the Bronx Municipal Hospital, Albert Einstein Medical Center, and his residency at the New York Hospital, Cornell Medical Center.

 Award of Appreciation for Outstanding Academic Teaching

 Icahn School of Medicine at Mount Sinai